Tampa Bay Lightning: Transition seasons (2011–2013)

-Return to playoff contention (2013–2014)

-After acquiring goaltender Ben Bishop from the Ottawa Senators in a trade the previous season, the Lightning started the 2013–14 season with an above-average performance.
+Stanley Cup contention (2013–2018)

 On November 11, 2013, going into the day tied for most goals during the regular season, Steven Stamkos suffered a broken right tibia after crashing into one of the goalposts during play against the Boston Bruins.
 He would miss 45 games and was not cleared to play again until March 5, 2014.

 Ryan Callahan during his first month with the Lightning.
 Callahan was acquired by the team in a trade that sent Martin St. Louis to the New York Rangers.

 In January 2014, general manager Steve Yzerman, who also served as the general manager for Canada's team at the 2014 Winter Olympics, elected not to name Lightning captain Martin St. Louis to Canada's roster, instead choosing the still-injured Stamkos.
 After Stamkos was not medically cleared to play in Sochi in early February, Yzerman ultimately named St. Louis to Team Canada as an injury replacement.
-In late February, it was reported St. Louis had requested a trade from Yzerman the month prior.
+In late February, it was reported St. Louis requested a trade from Yzerman the month prior.
 St. Louis, who had a no-move clause in his contract with Tampa Bay, reportedly consented to only being traded to the New York Rangers.
 On March 5, 2014, St. Louis was sent to New York along with a conditional 2015 second-round pick in exchange for New York captain Ryan Callahan, a 2015 first-round draft pick, a conditional 2014 second-round pick and a 2015 conditional seventh-round pick.
-The deal came subsequently after Stamkos had been cleared to return to the Lightning's active roster.
 St. Louis cited his decision based on his family and thanked Lightning fans for their support during his tenure with the franchise, but would not specify any further about the reasons leading to his request.
-On March 6, Steven Stamkos was named Tampa Bay's 10th captain in his first game back after recovering from a tibia injury.
-On April 7, the team announced it had signed general manager Steve Yzerman to a four-year contract extension.
+On March 6, Steven Stamkos was named Tampa Bay's 10th captain.
+They qualified for the playoffs, but were eliminated by the Montreal Canadiens in a four-game sweep.

-Finishing the season with 101 points, the Lightning placed second in the Atlantic Division, qualifying for the playoffs for the first time since 2011.
-However, Tampa Bay was eliminated in the first round, losing to the Montreal Canadiens in a four-game sweep.

-Contention for the Stanley Cup and one playoff absence (2014–2018)

-On June 25, 2014, the Lightning agreed to terms with Ryan Callahan, signing him to a six-year, $34.8 million contract extension.
-The same day, the Lightning used its remaining compliance buyout on forward Ryan Malone after his on-ice performance had declined from injuries seasons prior in addition to his off-ice troubles that included a DUI arrest before the end of the season.